malyjacob/d-cmdline/README.md

     static assert(!isBaseOptionValueType!(int[]));
 ```

+Necessary to remember that the options's flag pattern must include its long flag, while the short flag is optional.

 Here are two main way to create options and apply it to command line application.

 1. using member functions like `Command.option` and `Command.requireOption`